 Sightseeing and the Lyon City Card (1, 2, 3 or 4 Day Pass)

-If you’re going to spend a day or more in Lyon, it absolutely make sense to purchase a Lyon city 1, 2 or 3 day card.
+If you’re going to visit Lyon for a day or more, it absolutely make sense to purchase a Lyon city 1, 2 or 3 day card.
 There’s so much to see and do in Lyon, and many of them are included with the card.
 I’m going to write a separate post to cover them.
 (As you can see above, you can buy them ahead of time online and even get a better price.)
 I took so many photos and it’s a shame not to show them to you so you can get a better idea of what you’d like to do while you’re in the city.

 *Two Things I Disliked About Lyon